To browse the full list of courses available by academic department, visit Courses of Instruction.

-ENG 200; 10 courses; a capstone experience.
-Of the 10 electives, four should be at the 300-level or above.
-Up to three courses may be taken outside the department and may count towards the major and the fulfillment of requirements, with permission of the adviser.
-Requirements include the following areas: one Early Period course; one American Literature; one Global Literature; one UK/European Literature; two Literary History.
-(A single course may fulfill more than one requirement.)
+ENG 200; 10 elective courses; and a capstone experience, typically a 400-level seminar.
+Of the 10 electives, four must be at the 300-level or above, and no more than two 100-level courses may count toward the major.
+Up to three courses taken outside the department may count towards the major and the fulfillment of requirements, with permission of the adviser.
+Requirements include the following areas: one Early Period course (pre-1800); one American Literature course; one Global Literature course; one UK/European Literature course, and a three-course concentration.
+A single course may fulfill more than one requirement.

-Concentrations may be defined by literary history, genre or field of study.
-A genre concentration could, for example, include three courses on poetry, while a literary history concentration might provide an overview of literary history, or focus on one particular era.
-Field of study concentrations in creative writing, film studies or theory are options for students with particular interest in those areas.
+Concentrations may be defined by genre, literary history, theme, or field of study.
+A genre concentration could, for example, include three courses on poetry, while a literary history concentration might provide an overview of Modernism, or focus on one particular era, such as nineteenth-century British fiction.
+Thematic concentrations bring together coursework on a central topic, such as globalization, gender, or poetics.
+Field of study concentrations in creative writing, film studies or theory are also options for students with particular interest in those areas.

 REQUIREMENTS FOR THE MINOR IN ENGLISH